mspnp/vnet-integrated-serverless-microservices/env/readme.md

-# Deploying the environment using teraform
+# Deploying the environment using terraform

 ## Prerequisites
 - Terraform